Sub458/munnar_trip/munnar_plan_bike.md

 Want me to help you plan fuel stops, food joints, or even scenic detours like waterfalls or tea estates en route?

 ### Returning
-Absolutely, Subham—here’s a clean, efficient route for your **bike ride from Alleppey to Bengaluru** 🏍️:
+here’s a clean, efficient route for your **bike ride from Alleppey to Bengaluru** 🏍️:

 ---